htbrandao/gestao/notas/00_rascunho.md

 A process model that serves as the base for a data science process.
 It has six sequential phases:

-    1) Business understanding – What does the business need?
+    1) Business understanding: What does the business need?
-    2) Data understanding – What data do we have / need?
+    2) Data understanding: What data do we have / need?
 Is it clean?
-    3) Data preparation – How do we organize the data for modeling?
+    3) Data preparation: How do we organize the data for modeling?
-    4) Modeling – What modeling techniques should we apply?
+    4) Modeling: What modeling techniques should we apply?
-    5) Evaluation – Which model best meets the business objectives?
+    5) Evaluation: Which model best meets the business objectives?
-    6) Deployment – How do stakeholders access the results?
+    6) Deployment: How do stakeholders access the results?

 - Fase 1: Business understanding
     - Focuses on understanding the objectives and requirements of the project.
 Aside from the third task, the three other tasks in this phase are foundational project management activities that are universal to most projects: